-- Governor - > Patricia Heim, Nashville, December 31, 2011 - > Wade Hinton, Chattanooga, December 31, 2011 - Senate Democratic Caucus - > Lee Anne Murray, Nashville, December 31, 2012 - Senate Republican Caucus - > Darlene McNeece, Loudon, December 31, 2007 - House Democratic Caucus - > George Harding, Lebanon, December 31, 2009 - House Republican Caucus - > William Long, Jr., Nashville, December 31, 2009
+- Governor

+- > Patricia Heim, Nashville, December 31, 2011

+- ➤ Wade Hinton, Chattanooga, December 31, 2011

+- Senate Democratic Caucus

+- Lee Anne Murray, Nashville, December 31, 2012

+- Senate Republican Caucus

+- > Darlene McNeece, Loudon, December 31, 2007

+- House Democratic Caucus

+- ➤ Henry Fincher, Cookeville, December 31, 2014

+- House Republican Caucus

+- > Justin Pitt, Franklin, December 31, 2014

 The Registry normally meets on the second Wednesday of each month.
-A meeting agenda is posted on the Registry's web site, www.state.tn.us/tref, one week in advance of any meeting.
+A meeting agenda is posted on the Registry's web site, www.tn.gov/tref, one week in advance of any meeting.
 In addition, a notice of the Registry meeting is posted in the window of the Registry's first floor offices in Parkway Towers.
 Agendas are available in the Registry office and can be mailed to anyone who requests one.
 The Registry meetings are held in the Registry's office and are open to the public.
-Minutes of past meeting are available at the Registry's website after they have been approved by the Registry.
+Minutes of past meetings are available at the Registry's website after they have been approved by the Registry.